You are in the following section of the site:

 Would you like to share your expertise, interests, creativity, hobbies, and experience with others?
 LightHouse for the Blind’s Community Services Department is always looking for classroom instructors to lead educational and enriching workshops, projects, and/or ongoing programs for our adult, senior, and youth programs.
 Whether it be health and wellness, recreation and leisure, or science and technology, LightHouse’s Volunteer Department will often work with individuals and groups to customize—and optimize—their volunteer experience.

-For more information about becoming a Community Services Classroom Instructor, please contact John Liang, Director of Community and Volunteer Services at email@example.com or (415) 694-7334.
+For more information about becoming a Community Services Classroom Instructor, please contact Justine Harris-Richburgh, Volunteer Coordinator at 415.694.7366 or email@example.com.